-Based on the information you provide, we assign a classification to each Named Person based on age and our assessment of the Named Person’s health.
+Based on the information you provide, we assign a ‘level’ to each Named Person based on age and our assessment of the Named Person’s health.

 How is this 'health level' used?

-We use the classification to decide the benefit amount we will offer and the payment required.
+We use these levels to decide the benefit amount we will offer and the payment required.

 How does a Named Person’s age affect classification?

 Named Persons aged 65 to 69 will be classified as Level 3.
 All Named Persons under 65 will be classified as Level 1, 2 or 3 based on the information you provide in the health statement.

 Do I need to let you know if the health of a Named Person changes?